Laurence Olivier: 1957–1963: Royal Court and Chichester

 Osborne was already at work on a new play, The Entertainer, an allegory of Britain's post-colonial decline, centred on a seedy variety comedian, Archie Rice.
 Having read the first act—all that was completed by then—Olivier asked to be cast in the part.
 He had for years maintained that he might easily have been a third-rate comedian called "Larry Oliver", and would sometimes play the character at parties.
 Behind Archie's brazen façade there is a deep desolation, and Olivier caught both aspects, switching, in the words of the biographer Anthony Holden, "from a gleefully tacky comic routine to moments of the most wrenching pathos".
+He received a Tony Award nomination.

 In September 1957, Tony Richardson's production for the English Stage Company transferred from the Royal Court to the Palace Theatre.
 After that it toured and returned to the Palace.
 The role of Archie's daughter Jean was taken by three actresses during the various runs.
 The second of them was Joan Plowright, with whom Olivier began a relationship that endured for the rest of his life.
 (Note: The other two Jeans were Dorothy Tutin at the Royal Court, and Geraldine McEwan for part of the run at the Palace.
 Plowright rejoined the cast when the production opened in New York in February 1958.)
 Olivier said that playing Archie "made me feel like a modern actor again".
 In finding an avant-garde play that suited him, he was, as Osborne remarked, far ahead of Gielgud and Ralph Richardson, who did not successfully follow his lead for more than a decade.
 (Note: In 1955 Richardson, advised by Gielgud, had turned down the role of Estragon in Peter Hall's premiere of the English-language version of Samuel Beckett's Waiting for Godot and later reproached himself for missing the chance to be in "the greatest play of my generation".)
 Their first substantial successes in works by any of Osborne's generation were Alan Bennett's Forty Years On (Gielgud in 1968) and David Storey's Home (Richardson and Gielgud in 1970).